CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 **Note:** During an import, if you receive an exception related to the maxPostSize limitation, make sure that you use CIS-CAT Pro Dashboard 1.1.9+ and CIS-CAT Pro Assessor V4 4.0.12+ with the property set to compress result XML reports.
 For more details, please refer to the options that are set in the ```config\assessor-cli.properties```.

-**Security Considerations:** <br/>
+#### Remove Default Applications ####

-As a final step we want to remove the default applications available from the Tomcat install, including the examples and management applications.
-These default sites can and will give away information about the environment and present an information security risk.<br/>
+Remove the default applications available from the Tomcat install, including the examples and management applications.
+These default sites may expose information about the environment and present an information security risk.<br/>
 Please delete every directory inside `C:\tomcat\webapps\*` to help reduce the attack surface of the application server.

+#### Modify Property File ####

+Locate the catalina.properties file, typically located in `c:\tomcat\conf` and add bcprov*.jar to the list that appears here:

+	tomcat.util.scan.StandardJarScanFilter.jarsToSkip

 ### Web Browser###
 The CIS-CAT Pro Dashboard officially supports **Google Chrome** web browser.
 Other browsers may also work but may produce unexpected behavior.